Everything's Better with Platypi

 - A platypus briefly appeared among McLeach's captured animals in The Rescuers Down Under, but never speaks.

 - Patricia from Spliced.
-No reason not to believe that she's actually a beaver/otter/duck/whatever, though.
+No reason not to believe that she's actually a beaver/duck, considering her home's standard denizens.

 - The 13 Ghosts of Scooby-Doo had an episode wherein one of the targeted ghosts invades the newspaper comic strips, including Scooby's fave, Platypus Duck.
 Of course, they meet him and the others—and IIRC, they left the papers to stay in reality at the end.